kevinhobbs/rails-devise-bootstrap/README.md

     }
     ```
 12. **Edit views/layouts/application.html.erb**
-    - Add this code to the body, above the yield, with bootstrap classes
+    - Add this code to the body, above the yield, (includes bootstrap classes)
     ```html
     <% flash.each do |name, msg| %>
       <% if msg.is_a?(String) %>